Aarondgd/ghost-blog-azure/README.md

 # [Ghost (0.11.10)](https://github.com/TryGhost/Ghost) [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 Want to install Ghost on Azure?
 Just click the 'Deploy to Azure' button and you're well on your way to have a Ghost Blog running within a minute or two.
 Made with  :heart:  for Ghost by Microsoft.

+## Note
+This repository has been modified by me to work with the latest version of Ghost and will be updated constantly.

 **Note: The deployment will most likely fail if you're running in a Free or Shared App Service Plan.
 This is due to NPM using more resources than the Azure [sandbox](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox) allows.
 To work around this, deploy into a Basic or higher plan and then scale down if needed.
 More information in [#30](https://github.com/felixrieseberg/Ghost-Azure/issues/30#issuecomment-217028469) and [npm/npm#7200](https://github.com/npm/npm/issues/7200).**